Question: know anything about mizithra cheese??

 Answer: The Wedding of Peleus and Thetis.

-Question: what did mycenean women do?
+Question: what did Mycenaean women do?

-Answer: Mycenaean women did the same things as their classical greek
+Answer: Mycenaean women did the same things as their classical Greek

 counterparts, except they were less restricted in their movement.
 They